salvo-rs/website/content/en/book/basics/handler.md

 }
 ```

-The default signature of the processing function contains three parameters, followed by ```&mut Request, &mut Depot, &mut Response```.
+The default signature of the processing function contains four parameters, followed by ```&mut Request, &mut Depot, &mut Response, &mut FlowCtrl```.
 Depot is a temporary storage that can store data related to this request.

 Middleware is actually a ```Handler```, they can do some processing before or after the request arrives at the ```Handler``` that officially processes the request, such as login verification, data compression, etc.